sagemath/sagewiki_to_gh-2022-10-10/Emacs.md

 = Sage in Emacs =
+'''THIS PAGE IS OUTDATE - PLEASE GOTO wiki:sage-mode'''

 There is support for using SAGE interactively from within emacs, and editing Python code in emacs:

- * Download attachment:sage.el and byte compile it, or download attachment:sage.elc.
+ * Download attachment:sage.el and byte compile it, or download attachment:sage.elc .
- * Download attachment:python-mode.el and byte compile it, or download attachment:python-mode.elc.
+ * Download attachment:python-mode.el and byte compile it, or download attachment:python-mode.elc .
 This is highly recommended since it is a vast improvement over editing Python code without a special mode.
 (NOTE: Recent versions of Emacs have their own major mode for Python called http://cvs.savannah.gnu.org/viewvc/emacs/lisp/progmodes/python.el?root=emacs&view=log.
-So those with GNU Emacs 22 or 23 shouldn't need attachment:python-mode.el.
+So those with GNU Emacs 22 or 23 shouldn't need attachment:python-mode.el .
 The modifications to your .emacs file suggested below will be the same, except you can remove or comment out {{{(load "python-mode")}}}.)

  * Download attachment:pyrex-mode.el and byte compile it, or download attachment:pyrex-mode.elc .
  * Put the .elc files all in a directory, e.g., {{{/home/was/.emacs-scripts}}}.